Skip to content

 Phase 2Tighten trust policies and cross-account assumptionsExpected role assumptions only

-Phase 3Enforce stronger identity controls (MFA/key hygiene)Privileged access paths validated
+Phase 3Enforce stronger identity controls (MFA and key hygiene)All privileged access paths validated

-As cloud estates grow, unmanaged cross-account access becomes one of the hardest risks to track.
+As cloud estates scale, unmanaged cross-account access becomes one of the hardest risks to track.
+Trust relationships that made sense two years ago may no longer have a clear owner or business purpose — but they’re still live.

 Governance ControlPractical Requirement

-Ownership taggingEvery cross-account role has clear service/team owner
+Ownership taggingEvery cross-account role has a clear service and team owner

-Review cadenceQuarterly review of external principals and conditions
+Review cadenceQuarterly review of all external principals and conditions

-Cross-account IAM stays secure when trust relationships are treated as living governance objects, not static configuration entries.
+Cross-account IAM stays manageable when trust relationships are treated as living governance objects that need regular review — not static config entries set once and forgotten.

 WorkstreamOwnerFirst ActionValidation Signal